Moray (New)

 The closing stretch at the New Course continues with the dog-leg right par 4 15th, which runs around the road that takes you to the golf club.
 16 then plays the other way, turning left around the trees and gorse, and again to a green that is not guarded by sand traps.
 The penultimate hole is the longest par 3 on the course, and easily the most difficult.
 It measures 180 yards from the tips, with four greenside bunkers and plenty of other danger.
 The 18th has that wide fairway as mentioned earlier, thanks to linking with the opener.
 Find that, and the long but narrow green is in play.
 A par on the last – which is 420 yards from the tips – is a good score to finish your round on the New Course.

-The price of a green fee at Moray (New) changes throughout the year, depending on the season.
+The price of a green fee on the Old Course at Moray changes throughout the year, depending on the season.
 It is also different depending on whether it is a weekday or weekend.

-For more information on current green fees at Moray (New) visit their website here.
+For more information on current green fees at Moray, visit their website here.

 Course Reviews